duckdb/duckdb-web/docs/extensions/working_with_extensions.md

 LOAD 'path/to/httpfs.duckdb_extension';
 ```

-This will skip any currently installed file in the specifed path.
+This will skip any currently installed file in the specified path.

 Using remote paths for compressed files is currently not possible.